ibm-cloud-docs/account/faqs-account.md

 * Review the applicable documentation to determine whether your infrastructure services can be backed up and re-created in different accounts.
 * Use manifests and other documented methods to rebuild your applications and services by using documented methods to back up and restore your data.

-Users with a Basic, Advanced, or Premium support plan can open a [Support case](/unifiedsupport/supportcenter){: external}  for assistance with data migration questions.
+Users with a Basic, Advanced, or Premium support plan can open a [Support case for assistance with data migration questions.

 ## Can I bookmark a console page for a specific account?
 {: #bookmark-page-account}